 Make financially responsible daily decisions

 You may not be able to provide care around the clock, especially if the person you’re caregiving for needs help getting to and from appointments or assistance with everyday tasks, such as grocery shopping, housekeeping, and yardwork.
 If you decide to hire help, such as personal home care, consider the expense and how it will be paid.
-The median cost for home health care is $125 a day, according to Genworth.
+In 2018, the median cost for home health care was $132 a day for homemaker serivces, according to Genworth (PDF).
 Expect to pay a higher rate for skilled services, such as wound care and infusion therapies performed by a home health nurse.

 If the care recipient needs additional medications or equipment, check if Medicare or other insurance covers these items.